 4. Get Your Tax Return in On Time

 This should go without saying but you must get your tax return in on time!
 So, pay attention to when it is due and give yourself plenty of time to fill it in.

 There are penalties starting at £100 for failing to get your tax return in on time.
 HMRC is very strict about enforcing their penalty system.
 (Forgetting or misunderstanding are generally not considered an excuse!).

 5. Stay Organised

-There’s no getting around having to manage your money and do your taxes, no matter what size of business your run, so you’re best to be as organised about it as you can be.
+There’s no getting around having to manage your business finances and do your taxes, no matter what size of business your run.
+Therefore, you’re best to be as organised about it as you can be.
 Trust me, it will make your life so much easier in the long run.

 You should set aside time regularly to go through your finances.
-If you can automate some of this process then even better, and there are accounting solutions like Xero and Quickbooks that help you manage your finances and organise your tax returns in one go.
+If you can automate some of this process then even better.
+There are accounting solutions like Xero and Quickbooks that help you manage your finances and organise your tax returns in one go.